JasonPrendergast/Data_Engineering/README.md

 OBJECTIVES
 (1) Reconstruct the data in memory (as per the steps below), feed this data through a model and then write out the result.
-(2) Write up a technical document describing your view on a scope and high level architecture of this solution if it was to be implemented in a production setting (no more than 2 pages excluding diagrams). and what are some of the considerations to make this work for everyone in Mudano in the future.

 Steps
 For (1):